-If you have your mind set on installing or redoing your countertops, then the automatic choice is granite.
-Granite kitchen countertops have always been the ideal choice for Indian kitchens and, here we tell you why this popular choice will take the largest pie from the Indian kitchen countertop market for years to come.
+A kitchen should be many things – comfortable, convenient, well-designed and durable.
+And when we talk about durability, one of the first things that come to mind is the kitchen countertop.
+The right kitchen top can not only make your kitchen look stunning, but also increase its longevity.
+If you plan on installing or redoing your countertops, then the automatic choice is granite.
+Granite countertops for kitchen have always been the ideal choice for Indian kitchens, and here we tell you why this popular choice will take the largest pie from the Indian kitchen countertop market for years to come.

 Play match with charming grey granite countertops and ash-hued cabinets that give your kitchen a sophisticated vibe.
 A simple, crisp white backsplash illuminates the kitchen and adds to its sheen.

 We’re not going to get very scientific and bore you.
 But in simple terms, granite is an igneous crystalline rock that is harder than marble and has large mineral grains on its surface.
-Granite is famous for its durability and easy maintenance.
-With spills, grime and grease a regular affair in Indian kitchens, there’s no puzzle over why granite is a top choice.
+Granite countertops are well-known for their durability and easy maintenance.
+With spills, grime and grease being a regular affair in Indian kitchens, there’s no puzzle over why granite is a top choice.

 - Aesthetic: Granite countertops have a stunning visual appeal and are available in myriad hues with beautiful mineral grains running through.

-- Durability: Granite is strong and durable.
-If taken care of properly, there’s a surefire chance that granite countertops will last a lifetime.
+- Durability: Granite countertops are strong and durable.
+If taken care of properly, there’s a sure-fire chance that granite countertops will last a lifetime.

-- Heat resistance: Granite countertops are the ideal choice for kitchens as its heat resistant.
-It is got from igneous rocks and forms over years of crystallisation of magma.
-Therefore, don’t think twice to put down your hot pressure cooker or pan on your granite countertop.
+- Heat resistance: Granite kitchen countertops are the ideal choice for kitchens as they are heat-resistant.
+It is derived from igneous rocks and forms over years of crystallisation of magma.
+Therefore, put down your hot pressure cooker or pan on your granite countertop without thinking twice.

 Clean your granite kitchen countertop easily with a cloth and see it shine like you just bought it.
 Make sure you install it professionally, to avoid unnecessary staining.